 Most of the facilities in the park, including the campgrounds, are located near the lake’s southern end.
 The park is split into five camping areas: Riverside, Stallion, Appaloosa, and Palamino.
 Apallosa is first-come, first-served while the other four areas take reservations.
 All of the RV parks are built on a semi-circular loop, so you’ll need to be able to back your RV in order to be able to stay within one of the sites.

 For those just visiting for the day, you won't have to worry about where to leave your RV as there is plenty of parking available.

 Campgrounds and parking in Caballo Lake State Park

 Campsites in Caballo Lake State Park

 The Stallion Campground is a relatively large semi-circular loop between the Caballo Dam and the lake’s boat ramps.
-It has water and electrical hookups and is close to a set of showers and restrooms.
-A telephone and the park’s camping office are also nearby.
+This campground is great for RV lovers who are looking for a quiet stay away from the water.
+All of the campground sites are unshaded, feature water and electrical hookups, and are suitable for pull through navigation.
+Stallion Campground is also close to the main park camping office, a public telephone, and a set of showers and restrooms.

 Appaloosa Camping Area

 Appaloosa Camping Area is one of the larger campgrounds that you can call home during your visit to Caballo Lake State Park.
 The campground consists of a semi-circular loop and contains 23 sites, all of which are of the pull-through variety.
 The campsites within the Appaloosa Camping Area don't have full hookups, but there are water and electrical connections for you to enjoy.